kc-clintone/zero_day/0x00-vagrant/README.md

-This is my root project directory and this is a readme for this project
+This is my root project directory and this is a readme for this project.
+I will be working mostly on this machine